Musical Instruments

 Guitar-zithers and barless autoharps

-On 20 April 1893, Fredrick Menzenhauer, filed a US patent application for a “Guitar-Zither,” issued as USP No. 520651 on 29 May 1894.
-Its illustrations come very close to the current form of what is commonly termed a “chord zither.”
-The only differences are the fretted tuning device in the middle of the soundboard underneath the first melody string, and the separation between the bass string and the other strings in each of the chords (which are also recessed into the lower bridge).
+On 20 April 1893, Fredrick Menzenhauer, filed a US patent application for a “Guitar-Zither,” issued as US520651 on 29 May 1894.
+Its illustrations come very close to the form of fretless zither commonly termed a “chord zither.”
+The only differences are the tuning device in the middle of the soundboard underneath the first melody string, and the separation between the bass string and the other strings in each of the chords (which are also recessed into the lower bridge).

 Guitar-Zither patent drawing.